VadimChernyshev/gpu-cluster-acceptance-test/README.md

 ```

 The script downloads the DistilBERT model and tokenizer, performs a forward pass, executes a tiny backward pass, and exits successfully if everything works.

-## Continuous Integration

-The GitHub Actions workflow at `.github/workflows/build_and_test.yml`:

-1. Builds the container image.
-2. Runs the CPU-mode smoke test inside the container (`test_smoke.py`).

 Extend `train_ddp.py` or patch the module constants if you need different hyperparameters, evaluation loops, or custom metrics for your validation workflows.